17+ Jet Ski Accessories You Must Have

 I don’t recommend a wall charger because of an electrical shock factor if you drop it in the water.
 If you drop a solar panel in the water it’s not a big deal.
 Plus you don’t need power for the solar panel and some are cheaper than a wall charger.
 Just place the panel on top of the seat while it’s connected to the battery and that’s it!

 If you plan on pulling tubes or skiers then you really need a Shock Tube!
 A shock tube is just a device that extends your tow rope away from the impeller of the watercraft.
 This keeps you from accidentally sucking up ropes.
 You’ll be surprised how often this happens!
 I usually recommend using a Pool Noodle instead but the Shock Tube is actually built for this and easier to use.

-While we’re on the subject of tubes, another accessory I recommend is getting a good towable tube.
+While we’re on the subject of tubes, another Jet Ski Accessory I recommend is getting a good towable tube.

 Accessories for Tubes